112304008-hub/research-and-writing-samples/README.md

   - Avoiding certain social situations or activities due to appearance concerns

 - Coping strategies fall into two broad categories:
-  - **Appearance-focused**: make-up, clothing, accessories, weight control, skincare
+  - **Appearance-focused:** make-up, clothing, accessories, weight control, skincare
-  - **Psychological**: self-affirmation, avoiding comparison, cultivating intrinsic value and skills, relaxation and stress reduction
+  - **Psychological:** self-affirmation, avoiding comparison, cultivating intrinsic value and skills, relaxation and stress reduction

 Respondents generally perceive **developing inner value and self-confidence** as a more sustainable way to reduce appearance anxiety, compared with purely appearance-focused strategies.

-### 1.4 Implications
+### 1.4 Files in this folder

-The report suggests that:

-- Individuals can benefit from shifting attention from external appearance to internal growth and competence.
-- Beauty, wellness, and mental health-related industries can design more targeted products and services by recognizing different types of appearance anxiety and differentiated needs revealed in the survey.

-**Files:**

-- `appearance-anxiety/say_no_to_appearance_anxiety_ellen_2025.docx`
-- `appearance-anxiety/say_no_to_appearance_anxiety_ellen_2025.pdf`
+In the `appearance-anxiety/` folder you will find:

+- The **full report** in DOCX format (including literature review, methodology, findings, and implications)
+- A **PDF version** of the report for easier viewing and sharing

 ---